maakiitaja/speciesidentifier/README.md

 from Wikipedia.<br/>
 In the collection page, try to use the view offline option.
-Now you should be able to view the collection page and insect detail page offline as the data is loaded from localstorage.
+Now you should be able to view the collection page and insect detail page offline as the data is loaded from localstorage. <br/>
+Search for Aglais io.
+In the detail page you should see three thumb images.